Top JavaScript PDF generator libraries for 2026

 2. PDFKit: A Node.js JavaScript PDF generator

-PDFKit(opens in a new tab) is a popular and robust Node.js JavaScript PDF generator library.
-It lets you create multipage PDFs from scratch — adding text, images, shapes, and custom fonts.
-Although it’s primarily server-side, it can run in the browser via Browserify(opens in a new tab).
+PDFKit(opens in a new tab) is a Node.js library for creating multipage PDFs from scratch — text, images, shapes, and custom fonts.
+Although primarily server-side, it can run in the browser via Browserify(opens in a new tab).

 Key PDF generation features